Asymptotic mapping class groups of closed surfaces punctured along Cantor sets: Rigidity

 Let $Y$ be a compact subsurface of $\Sigma_g$ and denote by $S_{\partial Y}$ the permutation group on the set of boundary components of $Y$.
-There are canonical homomorphisms sending a mapping class into the corresponding induced permutation:
+Looking at the induced permutation on the set of boundary components, we obtain canonical homomorphisms: